SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 It should be highlighted that CCRI data and related materials are also available in French.
 All CCRI archives provide both English and French-language data and metadata. *Chaque archive de l'ICRS fournit des données et des métadonnées en français et en anglais.
 Ces matériels en langue française feront l'objet d'un prochaine article Web.*
 <br/><!-- Susan TO SELF & SHANNON: Does this equal 2 line breaks -->
-## Reasons why CCRI didn't release their Census data and materials in "one" place
+## Reasons why CCRI didn't release their Census data and materials all in "one" place

 ### Privacy protection